arnavt78/bubbleos/README.md

 ### `bub`

-Runs a `.bub` file, which contains BubbleOS commands that are run one-by-one automatically, similarly to a batch file.
+Runs a `.bub` file, which contains BubbleOS commands run one by one, similar to a batch file.

 The file supports comments, which begin with a hashtag.
 These lines are ignored by the file interpreter.

 The `exit` command is not allowed to be run by default.
 To allow the file to exit the BubbleOS shell, run the command with the `--allow-exit` argument.
-To display the commands that are being executed as defined in the file, use the `-d` flag.
+To display the commands being executed as defined in the file, use the `-d` flag.

 ### `cd`